Titan System Overview

 Specialized NVIDIA Accelerators

-In addition to the Opteron CPU, all of Titan’s 18,688 physical compute nodes contain an NVIDIA Kepler™ accelerator (GPU).
+In addition to the Opteron CPU, all of Titan’s 18,688 physical compute nodes contain an NVIDIA Kepler™ accelerator (GPU) with 6 GB of DDR5 memory.

 External Login Nodes